 - Colonoscopy, a test in which a flexible lighted tube is used to examine the inside of the intestines

 What Are the Treatments for Diverticulosis and Diverticulitis?

-Once you develop diverticula, they are there to stay unless you have them surgically removed.
+Once you develop diverticula, they are there to stay unless you have them surgically removed, which is not usually done.
 You can minimize the chances of developing an infection by modifying your diet.
 If you have a mild case of diverticulosis, your doctor may have you eat a high-fiber diet to make sure the bowels move regularly and to reduce the odds of getting diverticulitis.

 If you develop diverticulitis you need to see a doctor to make sure you recover completely and to avoid possible life-threatening complications.
 Diverticulitis is treated using diet modifications, antibiotics, and possibly surgery.

 However, if you have had a perforation or develop a more severe infection, you will probably be hospitalized so you can receive intravenous (through a vein) antibiotics.
 You may also be fed intravenously to give the colon time to recuperate.
 In addition, your doctor may want to drain infected abscesses and give the intestinal tract a rest by performing a temporary colostomy.
 A colostomy creates an opening (called a stoma) so your intestine will empty into a bag that is attached to the front of the abdomen.
 Depending on the success of recovery, this procedure may be reversed during a second operation.